Module Assessment | Yext Hitchhikers Platform

 4. For the FAQs vertical, you want the following, just like your English Search Configuration.
 You can fill this out using the Search Configuration UI:

-• Question as Semantic Text Search
+• Question as Semantic Search

-• Keywords as Text Search
+• Keywords as keyword search

-• Entity Type (builtin.entityType) as NLP Filter
+• Entity Type (builtin.entityType) as inferred Filter

 Need a refresher on the Verticals?
 Visit the Vertical-Level Configurations module .